 Applying the foregoing standards, the Court of Appeals determined that there was no evidence from which a reasonable jury could conclude there was malice or intent to injure.
 In particular, the Court of Appeals noted the officer’s testimony that the arrest was occasioned by the plaintiff grabbing him while he was attempting to arrest the patrons in the booth and thereafter swinging at him several times.
 Based on this evidence, the Court of Appeals determined that no reasonable finder of fact could reasonably conclude that the officer deliberately intended to commit a wrongful act when he arrested the plaintiff.
 Accordingly, the Court of Appeals reversed the trial court’s denial of summary judgment.

 As this case demonstrates, the scope of immunity afforded to law enforcement conduct is quite broad.
 Indeed, although some would consider the degree of force used here to exceed what was necessary, official immunity typically immunizes such excess unless there is a showing of malice or intent to injure.
 It can be difficult to adduce evidence that an officer’s acts were malicious or intentionally injurious.
 Accordingly, given the breadth of official immunity, those harmed as a result of an officer’s or other government actor’s conduct should find experienced counsel who can help him or her accurately assess the viability of a prospective claim.
-The Atlanta personal injury attorneys at the Simon Law Firm have considerable experience litigating negligence claims in state and federal courts, and they have an understanding of the importance of official immunity in cases involving government actors.
+The Atlanta personal injury attorneys at Christopher Simon Attorney at Law have considerable experience litigating negligence claims in state and federal courts, and they have an understanding of the importance of official immunity in cases involving government actors.
 If you have a possible claim involving the acts of a government agent and are curious about the strength of the claim or the impact of various immunity doctrines, feel free to contact us for a free case consultation.